Automatic Configuration of Complex Hardware

 We have shown manually that tuning a single parameter in NICs (the time delay between interrupts) can result in significant power savings by decreasing instruction and interrupt counts, while increasing frequency of sleep states, and maintaining stringent SLAs in the hundreds of microseconds.
 We are continuing to explore methods to automate this process.

-For more information on this project and the unique partnership that produced it, please see the website of the Red Hat Collaboratory at Boston University.
+For more information on the unique partnership that produced this project, please see the website of the Red Hat Collaboratory at Boston University.

 Link to full size “Applying Machine Learning” poster

 Link to full size “Time and Energy-Aware Computation” poster